sunyu0410/PyRegPipe/README.md

 The following text describes the background information and the design of the framework.
 If you're new to Python in 3D Slicer, you might find it helpful.

+### DCE-MRI motion correction
+The slice for motion correction is in `dce_motion.py`.
+Currently it's defined up to mrhist045.
+For new patients, you simply add the information at the end.

 ## Python in 3D Slicer

 There are two major aspects for using Python in Slicer: **automation** and **module development**.
 First, Slicer has an *embedded Python interpreter* which can be used to automate most tasks.
 This includes loading a file, run a specific module, set the window content, etc. Secondly, Python can be used to develop what's called a *scripted module* in Slicer.
 These two aspects are often closely inter-related as the scripted module typically applies Python automation to achieve its goals.